How to spot rabies, what to do if you suspect it and measures to prevent its spread.

 Rabies was eradicated from all UK animals except bats in 1922.
 The last case in an imported animal outside of quarantine was in 1970.

 Rabies is a notifiable disease.
-That means if you suspect it you must tell your nearest Animal and Plant Health Agency (APHA) office immediately.
+That means if you suspect it you must tell the Animal and Plant Health Agency (APHA) immediately.
 Failure to do so is an offence.

 How to spot rabies

 - behaviour changes - friendly animals may become cautious, shy animals may become bold